-OPC may also direct Program funds to interagency contracts and unsolicited projects as needed.
-These types of projects must meet all eligibility criteria listed in Section 2.6, and will be subject to Council review and approval.
-Contact OPC's Once-Through Cooling Interim Mitigation Program Manager to discuss how to submit a proposal for an interagency contract or unsolicited project.
-The Program Manager's contact information will be listed on the Program's website11.
+OPC may also direct Program funds to discretionary projects and interagency contracts.
+Contact OPC's Once-Through Cooling Interim Mitigation Program Manager to discuss how to submit a proposal for an interagency contract or discretionary project.
+The Program Manager's contact information will be listed on the Program's website38.